The Ultimate Guide to creating a high converting homepage

 In those 3 seconds, you need to get your message across.

-Perfect for coaches, virtual assistants, teachers, trainers, online course creators, social media managers, photographers, service providers and anyone building a personal brand.
+I'm sharing the framework that I've developed over the last few years specifically for service providers.
+I've applied this to my own website and all websites that I design.
+It's perfect for coaches, virtual assistants, teachers, trainers, online course creators, social media managers, photographers, service providers and anyone building a personal brand.

 Let's dive in!

-Above-the-fold refers to the section of your website that people see before they scroll down.
+Above-the-fold refers to the top section of your website that people see before they scroll down.
 It's the most important section of any website

 In this section of your website, you need to tell people what you offer, how it will improve their lives and what action they need to take to work with you.